 Both the heels and toes of the boot are reinforced with hard plastic.
 Steel would probably be better, but the plastic works well enough, while also being lighter than most steel equivalents.

-The boots weigh just under 2kg, about the weight of two pineapples, which is fairly lightweight by tactical boot standards.
+The boots weigh just under 2kg, about the weight of two pineapples, which is fairly lightweight by tactical boots standards.

-Overall, this is an excellent tactical boot that combines attention to detail with high functionality and finesse.
+Overall, these are excellent tactical boots that combines attention to detail with high functionality and finesse.
 Great stuff.

 Magnum Strike Force 8.0 (Men’s)